 Apply and finalize

-Once you've selected a provider and coverage type, complete the application process.
-Pay annually instead of monthly to save on premiums.
-Ensure your policy covers all rideshare periods and ask about usage-based discounts if you drive fewer than 12,000 miles annually.
-This can further reduce rates.
+Once you've picked your provider and coverage, complete the application.
+Pay annually rather than monthly to trim your premium.
+Double-check that all rideshare phases are covered, and ask about usage-based discounts if you drive under 12,000 miles per year.

 Rideshare Car Insurance Discounts